oktadev/okta-blog/_source/_posts/2020-01-21-angular-material-login.md

 ### Make Your App More Secure

-One thing you might notice is that we only watch for sign in and sign out actions to update the authenticated state.
-This works for our case, but you might not want to allow users whose sessions timed out to continue playing tic-tac-toe.
+Notice that we only watch for sign-in and sign-out actions to update the authenticated state.
+This works for our case, but you might not want to allow users whose sessions have timed out to continue playing tic-tac-toe.
 To make your app more secure, you need to watch for sessions timing out.
-There's several ways to do this, but some popular ones include subscribing to `Router` events and checking, or if your app makes calls to a back-end, redirect the user to the login page when the HTTP call returns a 401 response code.
+There are several ways to do this, but some popular ones include subscribing to `Router` events and checking.
+Or, if your app makes calls to a back-end, redirect the user to the login page when the HTTP call returns a 401 response code.

 ### Make Angular Tests Pass With Angular Material

 You generated a lot of code in this tutorial.
 When you created components, tests were created for those components as well.
-The tests merely verify the components render.
-If you run `ng test`, most of them will fail because the tests don't have the imports for the components you added and a provider for the `OktaAuth` object.
-If you'd like to see what it takes to make all the tests pass, see [this commit to add the Angular Material library imports](https://github.com/oktadeveloper/okta-angular-material-login-example/commit/20e899d0ba4f8074681548e268337bd13153f140), and [this commit to provide a fake OktaAuth object](https://github.com/oktadev/okta-angular-material-login-example/commit/e06c1cc20e381b3a72f3c5597dc38dcd7095b82b).
+The tests merely verify that the components render.
+If you run `ng test`, most of them will fail because the tests have neither the imports for the components you added nor a provider for the `OktaAuth` object.
+If you'd like to see what it takes to make all the tests pass, look at [this commit to add the Angular Material library imports](https://github.com/oktadeveloper/okta-angular-material-login-example/commit/20e899d0ba4f8074681548e268337bd13153f140), and [this commit to provide a fake OktaAuth object](https://github.com/oktadev/okta-angular-material-login-example/commit/e06c1cc20e381b3a72f3c5597dc38dcd7095b82b).

 ## Learn More About Angular Material and Secure Login